spencerccf/app_settings/README.md

 ```

 ## Platform Specifics
-The following setting options available on both iOS and Android: openWIFISettings, openLocationSettings, openSecuritySettings
+The following setting options available on both iOS and Android: openAppSettings, openWIFISettings, openLocationSettings, openSecuritySettings
 ### iOS
-All three options open the current 'app' settings section if there are settings defined.
+All four options open the current 'app' settings section if there are settings defined.
 If no current settings are defined for the app the iPhone Settings Screen will be displayed.

 ### Android
-Each option will open and display the exact corresponding screen: WIFI, Location, or Security.
+Each option will open and display the exact corresponding system settings screen: WIFI, Location, or Security.

+Using the openAppSettings option will open the current 'app' settings for the running app.

 ## Example
 Example implementation using a raised button 'onPressed' event.